asmaachr/SQL-Project-1/starting_with_data.md

 # we know for data cleaning 141 products from sales_report don't exist therefore we can't link them anywhere to their price by unit#

-Without SME inputs, for the questions related to city/ and country I used the all_sessions table.
+Without SME inputs, for the questions related to city/ and country I used the all_sessions table to answer questions.

 ```